 This has quickly turned into the largest humanitarian crisis in the entire world.
 Human Rights Watch reports that “roughly 80 percent of Yemen’s population requires humanitarian aid, including over 12 million children.
 The United Nations Children’s Emergency Fund (UNICEF) warns that the number of children under the age of 5 who suffer from acute malnutrition could rise to 2.4 million.
 The International Committee of the Red Cross (ICRC) reports that 50 percent of Yemeni children are experiencing irreversible stunted growth.
 UNICEF warns that 7.8 million children had no access to education following Covid-19-related school closures and nearly 10 million did not have adequate access to water and sanitation.”

 The devastation Saudi Arabia — together with the United Arab Emirates and others in the region — has caused in Yemen is criminal and a clear violation of international law, plain and simple.
-This bloody military conflict started in 2015 and has decimated the lives of over 24 million people and caused the deaths of well over 18,000 civilians.

 Many of the weapons used in the war have been provided by the United States.
 A report called Day of Judgement revealed that “in 2017, the U.S. administration notified Congress of $17.9 billion of proposed sales of arms and other military support to Saudi Arabia and $2.8 billion to the UAE.
 In 2016, about $5 billion of sales to each country were proposed.”
 To his credit, President Obama halted the sale of precision-guided military technology to Saudi Arabia in December 2016, but, of course, Donald Trump resumed selling weapons to them just three months later.